-- 10.1 The Internal Audit Unit of each bank is required to conduct regular reviews of the internal control and risk management process for foreign exchange risk (including settlement risk) in place, to ensure its integrity, accuracy and reasonableness. - 10.2 At the minimum, the independent audit should review the bank's foreign exchange risk management activities to: - ensure foreign exchange policies and procedures are being adhered to: - ensure effective management controls on foreign exchange positions, including effective segregation of duties; - verify the adequacy and accuracy of management information reports of the bank's foreign exchange risk management activities; - ensure that foreign exchange hedging activities are consistent with the bank's foreign exchange risk management policies, strategies and procedures; and, - ensure that personnel involved in foreign exchange risk management are provided with accurate and complete information about the bank's foreign exchange risk policies, risk limits and positions; and have the expertise required to make effective decisions consistent with the foreign exchange risk management policies. - The internal audit function is required to present the internal audit assessment report to the board on a timely basis, and must promptly inform the bank's senior management of any irregularities in trading patterns or trends, frequent excesses of limits or issues concerning controls in the trading area.
+- ensure foreign exchange policies and procedures are being adhered to; - ensure effective management controls on foreign exchange positions, including effective segregation of duties; - verify the adequacy and accuracy of management information reports of the bank's foreign exchange risk management activities; - ensure that foreign exchange hedging activities are consistent with the bank's foreign exchange risk management policies, strategies and procedures; and - ensure that personnel involved in foreign exchange risk management are provided with accurate and complete information about the bank's foreign exchange risk policies, risk limits and positions; and have the expertise required to make effective decisions consistent with the foreign exchange risk management policies. - The internal audit function is required to present the internal audit assessment report to the board on a timely basis, and must promptly inform the bank's senior management of any irregularities in trading patterns or trends, frequent excesses of limits or issues concerning controls in the trading area.